Police retracing last steps of restaurant owner Chuck Giles

 Police say money was taken from Giles, and they believe it was a targeted attack.
 But they say there are still questions surrounding his death.

-Investigators believe Giles left his restaurant and arrived at his residence in the 2100 block of West Columbine, when a suspect or suspects approached him, and fired several rounds.
+Investigators believe Giles left his restaurant and arrived at his home in the 2100 block of West Columbine when a suspect or suspects approached him and fired several rounds.

 “We have to go out to try to collect video evidence that we’re going to try to do over the next couple days, to try to track his whereabouts from where he left the business until he arrived at home,” said Capt.
 Brent Allred, Wichita Police.